karlronsaria/mynote/sched/notebook/general/sched_-_2023_01_05_ChangeAndGrowthPlan.md

 # sched
 - tag: @counsel @ChangeAndGrowthPlan
-- what: Meeting with Roi
+- what: meeting with Roi
 - when: 2023_01_26_1030
 - type: event
 - note